rpmiskin/elk-resilience/README.md

 }
 ```

-It was discovered that (as documented) if the first output fails, then the pipeline stops.
-This
+It was discovered that (as documented) if the first output fails, then
-means that, as far as resilience goes, once `elastic1` is down there is _no_ logging.
+the pipeline stops.
+This means that, as far as resilience goes, once
+`elastic1` is down there is **no logging**.

 One solution to this appears to be the [output isolator pattern](https://www.elastic.co/guide/en/logstash/current/pipeline-to-pipeline.html#output-isolator-pattern).